GunnerLab/MCCE_Benchmarking/README.md

 'Use' column -> pdbid_use.pdb is the new name, with 'use' being the string from the 'Use' column minus the period.

 # TODO:
-Logging -> job.log.
+* Logging -> job.log.
-Initial local folder setup.
+* Initial local folder setup.
-Test bench cli with small number of processes.
+* Test bench cli with small number of processes.
-Implement versioning scheme -> pyproject.
+* Implement versioning scheme -> pyproject.
-Test access to dist data after local install.
+* Test access to dist data after local install.
+* Test change of MCCE_HOME with cli (currently requires a manual setup)